 - Payday alternative loans.
-Payday alternative loans are offered by credit unions.
-PALs are one of the best options for borrowers in need of short-term financing, but you will need to be a member of a credit union to qualify.
+Credit unions offer payday alternative loans (PALs).
+PALs are one of the best options for borrowers needing short-term financing, but you will need to be a member of a credit union to qualify.

 - Other short-term loan alternatives.
 There are other ways to get quick cash, like asking a family member or picking up a second job.
 And if you’re still struggling, there are multiple state-run programs to help you balance your budget and avoid paying the high fees associated with a short-term loan.

 A payday loan can be a good option if you’re facing an unexpected expense and have bad credit.
 However, high costs and quick turnaround may make one difficult to afford.
 Before you jump into a big loan decision, compare more payday loan options to find one that fits your needs.

 Frequently asked questions

 Will a lender still check my credit?